-"exclusion" means, except where the context indicates otherwise, denial of access to all or specified university premises, facilities, services, activities, subjects, lectures or tutorials and "exclude" and "excluding" have a corresponding meaning.
+"exclusion" means, except where the context indicates otherwise, denial of access to all or specified university premises, facilities, services, University activities and "exclude" and "excluding" have a corresponding meaning.

 "expulsion" means termination of a student's enrolment and exclusion from the University without any right to enrol or re-enrol in any course or subject at the University, or any right to access University premises, facilities, services, activities, except with the consent of the Vice-Chancellor.
 Expel has a similar meaning.